 What kind of meter will I need to monitor my net consumption through net metering?

+I currently receive an electricity bill from NB Power.
 Will I see any changes on my monthly invoice?

-We are legislated to charge HST on the total amount of electricity delivered and not the net amount of electricity billed.
+NB Power is legislated to charge HST on the total amount of electricity delivered and not the net amount of electricity billed.
 The separate monthly statement will provide the HST calculations.

 Can I supply my own power needs with my generation unit if NB Power has a power outage?

-In the event of a power interruption to our distribution system, a grid-dependent inverter approved for net metering cannot operate – it automatically shuts down during power outages.
-During an outage, your unit must be disconnected from the NB Power distribution system to ensure the safety of NB Power’s crews who are working to repair the interruption.
+A grid-dependent inverter approved for net metering cannot operate without the presence of the electric utility – it automatically shuts down during power outages.
+If you wish to operate your generation unit during an NB Power outage, your generation unit must have special transfer and isolating capabilities installed.
+During an outage, your unit must be disconnected from the NB Power distribution system to ensure the safety of NB Power’s crews who are working to repair the disruption.